FalseAscension/DiscordBot/README.md

 ## Demo

-Included is a quick demo program 'hello.py'.
+Included is a demo program 'falsebot.py'.

 To set up, first put your Bot Token into file 'botToken' in the project directory.
 ```